If you're not a fan of mayonnaise and celery in your chicken salad, try this no-mayo salad instead.

 Ingredients

-- White wine vinegar: Another dressing ingredient.
-Red wine vinegar works too.
-But I don't recommend using distilled white vinegar.
+- White wine vinegar: Red wine vinegar works too.
+I don't recommend using distilled white vinegar.
 It's too acidic.

-- Dijon mustard: I add this traditional French mustard to the dressing for its wonderful flavor and also because it helps emulsify the dressing.
+- Mustard: I add Dijon mustard to the dressing for its wonderful flavor and also because it helps emulsify the dressing.

 - Warm water: Added to help mellow out the sharp flavors of the vinegar and mustard.